 Millions of people ride commercial bus lines across the state and country.
 Bus riders have the right to assume that their driver gets held to a higher standard than the regular person on the road.
 But accidents still happen every day.

 Bus accident legal cases can be complicated affairs with multiple plaintiffs.
 That’s why it’s crucial to turn to established bus accident lawyers in Atlanta, GA, like our team at John Foy & Associates.
 We are one of Atlanta’s most established personal injury law firms.
+If you’ve been injured in a bus accident in Atlanta, contact the experienced Atlanta personal injury attorneys at John Foy & Associates.

 How Our Atlanta Bus Accident Lawyers Can Help You